Tracking the progress towards a particular strategic objective is one of the significant tasks in any business. Why?

 It’s one of the tested and proven ways of increasing commitment towards the achievement of a particular goal.
 It would help if you had a minimalist and easy-to-interpret chart to track progress.

 Google Sheets is a popular data visualization choice among professionals and business owners worldwide.
-However, the Progress Bar Chart is not supported by Google Sheets.
+However, the Progress Bar Google Sheets is not supported by Google Sheets by default.

-In other words, you have to plot the chart from scratch using many steps.
+In other words, if you’re wondering how to add a Progress Bar in Google Sheets, you have to plot the chart from scratch using many steps.

 It turns out you have an option of downloading and installing a particular add-on to access ready-made and visually stunning Progress Bar Charts.